mnnxp/cadbaselibrary-blender/README.md

 ![Demonstration of all windows of the CADBase Library add-on.](./Resources/panels_collage.png "All windows of the CADBase Library add-on.")

-This addon allows the user to interact with CADBase (upload and download parts) via the Blender interface.
+This add-on allows the user to interact with CADBase (upload and download parts) via the Blender interface.

 CADBase is a platform for publishing and sharing information about 3D components (parts), drawings and manufacturers.

-**Important Note:**  To use the addon, you must have an account on the [CADBase Platform](https://cadbase.rs).
+**Important Note:**  To use the add-on, you must have an account on the [CADBase Platform](https://cadbase.rs).

 ## Description

 ![how to save a file to a file set of the Sphere component](./Resources/save_and_push.gif)

-The addon is designed to use components from CADBase in the Blender interface.
+The add-on is designed to use components from CADBase in the Blender interface.

 Component modifications contain sets of files for various CAD systems.
-This addon will work with data from the Blender set, without downloading documentation and data from other file sets.
+This add-on will work with data from the Blender set, without downloading documentation and data from other file sets.

 Files uploaded to file sets are versioned, allowing you to restore earlier versions, get the old state they were in before the changes, review the changes, and find out who last changed something and caused the problem.

 ### Dependencies

+This add-on requires no additional steps and will work without additional libraries.
+However, optionally, a library can be installed to extend the functionality of the add-on.

 ##### Installation Blake3

-To use this addon to update files already in the CADBase storage, Blake3 must be installed.
+To use this add-on to update files already in the CADBase storage, Blake3 must be installed.

 ```sh
   # Install on Unix/macOS